kliewerdaniel/NewBlog/content/blog/2025-10-20-how-to-vibe-code-a-nextjs-boilerplate-repo.md

 <br>

-Now we can use this as a refernce to build the app.
+Now we can use this as a reference to build the app.
 If you were a real coder and not just a filthy vibe coder like me then you could use a notebook like that in order to help you along the way and refer back to documention.
 It really is a helpful tool.
 Which is why I always try to build my own version of it.
 You can see my latest vibe coding attempt at it [here.](https://danielkliewer.com/blog/2025-10-19-building-a-local-llm-powered-knowledge-graph)

 Let's first draft a prompt to give the notebook to start building the context we need to create for our vibe coding session.
 Proper preperation of documents is half the battle.